 13. FICTION: If I have a Patent, then I have the exclusive right to make, use, or sell my invention.

 FACT: The scope of the Patent is determined by the patent claims.
-If another holds a Patent to a key component of your invention, the other may prevent you from making, using or selling your own patented invention.
+If another holds a Patent to a key component of your invention, the other may prevent you from making, using, or selling your own patented invention.

 14. FICTION: Inventorship is not important.
 List the boss, a business partner, or a friend as a coinventor.

 FACT: In the U.S., improper inventorship may render a Patent unenforceable.
-Anyone who makes an inventive contribution to the subject matter claimed in a Patent must be listed as an coinventor.
+Anyone who makes an inventive contribution to the subject matter claimed in a Patent must be listed as a coinventor.
 Noninventors may participate as assignees or investors, but not as coinventors.

 15. FICTION: The first inventor is the only one who may obtain a Patent.

 FACT: Under current U.S. law, the Patent is awarded to the first to invent.
 However, under the new law, the U.S. is transitioning to a first-to-file system.
-It is believed that once this transition is complete, U.S. inventors will be on a level playing field with their counterparts all over the world.
+It is believed once this transition is complete, U.S. inventors will be on a level playing field with their counterparts all over the world.

 16. FICTION: We don’t need a Patent.
-The technology is changing so quickly that by the time a Patent issues the technology will be outdated.
+The technology is changing so quickly that by the time a Patent issues, the technology will be outdated.

-FACT: It now takes an average of 27.8 months for the USPTO to issue a first Office Action on the merits for a new patent application.
+FACT: It now takes an average of 27.8 months for the USPTO to issue a first Office Action on the merits of a new patent application.
 However, by using the new prioritized examination program, either allowance or final rejection is determined within 12 months of filing in most cases.
 Otherwise, it will generally take three or more years for a Patent to issue, and if your company plans to work in the same technology, you may be well-advised to develop a patent portfolio.
-The patent portfolio may even enable your company to develop a royalty stream from competitors or be useful as a bargaining chit in a pending lawsuit against you.
+The patent portfolio may even enable your company to develop a royalty stream from competitors or be useful as a bargaining chip in a pending lawsuit against you.

 17. FICTION: Even though our technology really gives us an edge over our competition, it isn’t patentable.